 Day Two: Detection and Warning Systems, Emergency Lighting and Structural Protection

-- Detection and warning systems
+- Detection and warning systems with case studies

 - Identifying emergency exit routes using directional sound

 - Aspects of passive fire protection in building design